linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 3- Financial Intermediation and Delegated Loan Monitoring , Intro to Bankruptcy and Debt Restructuring/The Workout Crew.md

 ## Need for Specialists

-There once was a time when workout was a banking backwater,  where bankruptcy specialists kicked the bones of dead customers.
+There once was a time when workout was a banking backwater,  where [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] specialists kicked the bones of dead customers.
 It was thought easier to let sick companies go under and bear the loss than to try to find a way to keep them alive.

-But then bankruptcy actions arose at such giants as **Penn Central** and **W.T.
+But then [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] actions arose at such giants as **Penn Central** and **W.T.
 Grant**: their debts were scattered among many banks,  which had to squabble over the remains.
 There were huge,  embarrassing write-offs.

 Next,  Chrysler and other big borrowers got in trouble with the changing markets and difficult economy.
-Banks realized they would have to start restructuring debts en masse or face numerous multimillion-dollar write-offs.
+Banks realized they would have to start [[Class Slide 4-Restructuring Debt Outside Bankruptcy|Restructuring Debt]]s en masse or face numerous multimillion-dollar write-offs.
 Most chose to create squads of officers who did nothing but work with customers to change business habits and try to restore profitability.
 Even smaller banks began adding full-time troubleshooters.

 But not all troubled companies are ready to accept a bank as **Big Brother**.
 William F. (Will) Farah recently took some lenders to court on a complaint that they brought his company close to bankruptcy.
 He had quit as president of Farah Manufacturing Co. when it went through hard times in the mid-1970s.